Do you remember the first time you wrote a check for $100?

 Most people seem to prefer to invest their money in mutual funds, particularly when it’s a relatively small amount of money.
 But if you’ve been showing real ability to make money trading stocks on your own, this might be an opportunity to take that up to the next level.

-You can open an online discount brokerage account through companies like Scottrade and Etrade.
+You can open an online discount brokerage account through companies like Etrade and Scottrade.
 These platforms have all the tools that you need to become a sophisticated investor, including educational resources if you need it.
 And the low fees are a godsend when you're trading individual stocks.
 If you are interested in taking the next step with an online brokerage see our list of the best online brokerage accounts for all types of investors.

-5. Invest in Some High Yielding CD’s
+5. Invest in a High Yielding Savings Account or CD’s

 6. Real Estate